 Kicking off the golfing season, the Masters is always held during the second week of April.
 The place is special, both as a setting and for what it represents.
 With a strict membership of 300 at any given time, and issued by invitation only, the Augusta National Golf Club is seen as perhaps the most exclusive in all of world sports.

-The current prize money stands at $11.5 million with just over $2 million going to the winner.
-But perhaps even more coveted than the money is the distinctive green jacket that goes to the winner.
+The purse for the 2023 Masters has risen from $11.5 million to $15 million, with $2.7 million going to the winner.
+But perhaps even more coveted than the money is the distinctive green jacket that goes to the man who comes out on top.
 It is traditionally never removed from the Club and only worn by the owner while on the grounds.

 To be able to comment you must be registered and logged in.
 Forgot password?